utdata/icj-class/css/css-class.md

 So, let's do it:

-- In your repo, create a new blank file called `reset.css` -- you might use the `touch` command to do this, or File > New File in VS Code -- and then populate it with the contents of the [HTMLDocter reset](https://github.com/richclark/HTML5resetCSS/blob/master/reset.css) file.
+- In your yourname-html-css folder, create a new blank file called `reset.css` -- you might use the `touch` command to do this, or File > New File in VS Code -- and then populate it with the contents of the [HTMLDocter reset](https://github.com/richclark/HTML5resetCSS/blob/master/reset.css) file.
-- We need to add a link in our stylesheet to the reset stylesheet.
+- We need to add a link in our HTML stylesheet to the reset CSS stylesheet.
 Put this before the closing `</head>` tag.

 ```html
   <link rel="stylesheet" type="text/css" href="reset.css">
 ```

-The [link](https://www.w3schools.com/tags/tag_link.asp) tag basically connects to files together.
+The [link](https://www.w3schools.com/tags/tag_link.asp) tag basically connects these files together.
 I'll be honest ...
 I never remember how to write it ...
 I just look it up when I need it.

-Refresh your page and watch your something-kinda-special turn into muck.
+Refresh your recipe.html browser page and watch your something-kinda-special turn into muck.

 ## Relative font sizing

 If you've worked with any HTML font sizing in the past, you might be familiar with setting the size of things in pixels, or `px`.
-When you do that, a user can't increase the size of text in their browse, something a lot of old folks do.
+When you do that, a user can't increase the size of text in their browser, something a lot of old folks do.
 You'll see me do it in class all the time.

 So there is a way to handle that by setting a base size for fonts, and then making everything else relative to that size.
 [There is more to it that that](https://www.njimedia.com/how-i-met-the-old-fashioned-way-of-setting-font-sizes/), but know our next move is to set the base font at 62.5%, which will make the normally-default 16px font and makes the base 10px.
 This allows us to then use a relative measure called a `rem` where `2.4rem` is based 24px for a normally-sized browser.

 ## Create a site style file, set body defaults

 - Create a new file and call it `styles.css`.
-- Now, in your `recipe.html` file, add a `<link>` tag to that that css file after the `reset.css` link.
+- Now, in your `recipe.html` file, add a different `<link>` tag referring to that css file after the `reset.css` link.
 - Now we'll add some defaults for the `<body>` tag in the `styles.css` file.
 Add this to the top, then save both the css and html files.

 ```css